Policing For Dummies

 (Note: I posted this last year and archived it several months later, along with many other blog postings.
 I am reposting it for those who have recently joined the website).

 Math For Dummies, Biology For Dummies, Science For Dummies, Physics For Dummies...hey, why not Policing For Dummies?
 It's way past due, especially in a country where liberal progressives think that police work constitutes nothing more than a bunch of rednecks with guns cruising neighborhoods looking for minorities to shoot.
-I hate to burst an ideological bubble which dictates that any interaction between police and minorities constitutes racism, and apologize in advance for not being there to hold your hand as you read this and provide you with a hug and a safe space, but sometimes the best lessons learned are the painful ones.
+I hate to burst an ideological bubble which dictates that any interaction between police and minorities constitutes racism and, if you're a liberal, apologize in advance for not being there to hold your hand as you read this and provide you with a hug and a safe space.
+Sometimes the best lessons learned are the painful ones.

 Chapter One: Not Everything You Watch On TV Is True!

 Shocking, right?
 Because you thought only FoxNews lied!
 But, believe it or not, when CNN, NBC, ABC, CBS, MSNBC, or PBS carry a banner headline announcing that the police have committed some egregious act, it is absolutely necessary to engage your brain and utilize critical thinking skills (CTS).
 CTS are those activities that occur on the left side of the brain and promote logic and analysis of a situation (the irony being that most "lefties" are only capable of right side emotional responses, i.e. feelings).